Ankle Belt for Pain

 - Orange

-Take one end of the ankle belt strap and begin wrapping it around the narrowest part of your ankle, which is usually just above the heel bone and below the ankle bone prominence.
-Make sure the initial wrap is smooth and flat against the skin.
-Then, continue to wrap the belt around your ankle in a spiral motion, overlapping each layer slightly as you go.
-This overlapping helps to create even compression and better support.
+Take one end of the ankle belt strap and place it against the narrowest part of your lower leg, which is typically located just above the heel bone and right below the prominent bumps of your ankle bones (the malleoli).
+Ensure this initial anchor layer is completely smooth and flat against the skin to prevent any uncomfortable bunching.
+From this starting point, continue to wrap the fabric around your foot and lower leg in a continuous figure-eight or spiral motion.
+Be sure to overlap each previous layer slightly (by about half the width of the fabric) as you go.
+This overlapping technique is the secret to creating even, graduated compression and superior joint support.